Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 (ii) Geometry select

-To post-process an Add Fillet Weld the object is selected from this list.
+To post-process an Add Fillet Weld or Virtual Weld select the object from this list.
 To avoid duplicate names the weld object Id number is appended to the name.
 When selecting a weld object the weld scoping and dimensions are retrieved.
-To post-process a shell or solid model without weld elements the Manual select with offset can compensate for the missing force contributions from the offset due to plate and weld thickness.
-A double sided weld will always include the weld offset when calculating the weld stresses.

 (iii) Scale factor value